Portrait de Nathanaëlle Herbelin, photo : Milena Villalòn

 Lives and works in Paris, France

-Nathanaëlle Herbelin graduated in 2016 from the École nationale supérieure des Beaux-Arts de Paris (ENSBA) with a Master’s degree and was invited in 2015 to attend the Cooper Union (New York, USA).
+Franco-israeli painter based in Paris since 2011, Nathanaëlle Herbelin graduated in 2016 from the École Nationale Supérieure des Beaux-Arts de Paris (ENSBA) and was invited in 2015 to attend the Cooper Union (New York, United States).

 Nathanaëlle Herbelin grew up in a small village in central Israel between a French father and an Israeli mother.
 It was in Tel Aviv that she learned painting, alongside Russian and Ukrainian artists who arrived there in the 1990s.
 From this land, she keeps her taste of the desert, silence and culture of the Negev Bedouins, as well as a close link with nature.
 Her work as a whole is underpinned by a contrast between a great tension and a certain sweetness.
 And her melancholy does not exclude, here and there, traits of humor and a certain lightness.